huanhoahongso3-collab/Zaticker/README.md

 # 📦 Zaticker — Share custom sticker to Zalo

+Note: The app development has been switched to ZSticker.
+View it here: https://github.com/huanhoahongso3-collab/ZSticker

 Zaticker is a vibe-driven coding project focused on how Zalo handles sticker share by Intent in Android.

 It is inspired by how Zamoji - a VNG app can send sticker to Zalo